smycynek/area-under-curve-web/README.md

-# area-under-curve-web
+## Area-React

-React front-end for area-under-curve
+A react front-end for area-under-curve